 • What qualifications and skills should I look for in a good coach?

-• How can County Sport Partnerships or other organisations help to identify a coach?
+• How can Think Active (The Active Partnership for Coventry, Solihull & Warwickshire) or other organisations help to identify a coach?

 • How can I create a suitable job advert and where do I advertise?